VolkovLabs/business-variable/README.md

 ## Highlights

 - Allows updating dashboard variables.
-- Displays values in a table to allow sorting and filtering.
+- Displays statuses based on thresholds from data sources.
 - Supports single and multi-value variables with the All option.

 ## Feedback